devstark-com/enum-object/README.md

 console.log(enumFromObject.$enum.keys)
 // ["MALE", "FEMALE"]
 ```
-Notice that every enum created has `$enum` property, that contains a set of convenient methods and props.
+Notice that every enum instance created has `$enum` property, that contains a set of convenient methods and props.
 The full list of those can be found in [$enum utils](#enum-utils) section.

 ### Enum items and values